ibireme/yyjson/doc/API.md

 # Number Processing

 ## Number reader
-yyjson has a built-in high-performance number reader,<br/>
+The library has a built-in high-performance number reader,<br/>
 it will parse numbers according to these rules by default:<br/>

 * Read positive integer as `uint64_t`, if overflow, convert to `double`.